Facebook Pixel Diagnostic Medical Sonography - Associate in Applied Science Degree | Horry-Georgetown Technical College

 Course Sequence and Progression Requirements

-A cumulative GPA of 2.5 or higher as well as a minimum grade of "C" or better is required for all program courses for progression and graduation.
+A minimum grade of "C" or better is required for all program courses for progression and graduation.
 Grades below "C" are considered course failures.
-Any student who fails to meet the requirements for progression will be dropped from the Diagnostic Medical Sonography program and must meet re-entry requirements prior to re-application.
+Students must pass a criminal background check and urine drug screening 30 days prior to starting clinical each semester.
+Any student who fails to meet the requirements for progression will be dropped from the Diagnostic Medical Sonography program and must apply for reacceptance.
 For further information regarding re-acceptance, see the DMS Student Handbook.

 The Diagnostic Medical Sonography program at Horry-Georgetown Technical College is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of Joint Review Committee on Education in Diagnostic Medical Sonography (JRC-DMS).
 Commission on Accreditation of Allied Health Education Programs, 9355 - 113th St. N, #7709 Seminole, FL 33775, 727-210-2350.